 According to reports, this intersection is always noisy and packed up with traffic in three different directions.
 Five roads converge at this intersection, making it one of the busiest intersections in Chicago.
 Using it for the first time may be very hectic, frustrating, and potentially dangerous.

 What to Do if You Get into an Accident at These Intersections

-If you are visiting Chicago and are involved in an accident in any of these intersections, you may be stressed and unsure of what to do.
+If you are visiting Chicago and are involved in an accident in any of these intersections and you car is totally destroyed, make sure that you did not obtain any injuries and call a car tow dublin to handle your vehicle.
 It may be intimidating since you are unaware of the law concerning personal injury and car accidents and unsure of what steps to take.

 If this is the case, you will find it very helpful to contact a lawyer.
 An excellent lawyer will ensure that you get full compensation for your injuries and losses without colossal hassle.